-See ACCJC's Formative/Summative Guide for Peer Review Team Members for more detailed information.
+See ACCJC's Guide for Peer Review Team Members for more detailed information.

-5.2 Preparing for the Team ISER Review
+4.2 Preparing for the Team ISER Review

 The team ISER review is a one-day, virtual meeting for the purpose of analysis of an institution's self-evaluation report (ISER).
 During this activity, team members validate the institution's alignment with Standards using the narrative, analysis, and evidence provided in the ISER.
-Any Standards that are validated by the team during the team ISER review will not need to be addressed again during the subsequent focused site visit.
 The team will document any questions and/or information requests related to the Standards as core inquiries.
 Core inquiries highlight areas in the ISER that require clarification or expansion and they are used to develop both recommendations and commendations, and are sent to the institution in advance of the focused site visit.